eigenlucy/eigenlucy.github.io/_pages/about.md

 I keep myself too busy and am behind on documentation, please message me if you have any questions about my projects and I'll be glad to answer any questions.

 If you are interested in contracting me for your hardware project, email me at lucy@sophia-labs.com

+You can also check out some of my less technical writings <a href="/eigenlucy">here</a>.